What’s the Piriformis?

 - Soft-Tissue Work

-- Try foam rolling or putting a lacrosse ball underneath it to provide a more aggressive release of the muscle!
+- Try foam rolling or putting a lacrosse ball underneath it while getting into the stretch to provide a deeper release of the muscle.
+You could also try using a massage gun for a more targeted and aggressive form of myofascial release!

 - Manual therapy